DummyClock/TRS-2.0/README.md

 -   Allow old team members refresher sessions

--   Legitimize retraining as an avenue to educate on a position's nuisanceÂ
+-   Legitimize retraining as an avenue to educate on a position's nuisance

 -   Ultimately: Strengthen the training experience & Minimize the unequal distribution of skills (i.e. raw spray, prep)

--   Bonus: Minimize pressure off of leads who can focus more on running operations andÂ  completing secondary tasks/cleaning.
+-   Bonus: Minimize pressure off of leads who can focus more on running operations and  completing secondary tasks/cleaning.
 Focus less on micromanaging.
 Worry less about weak points in a setup by eliminating them.

 Future Expansions
 =================